Drekkg/coldroom_capacity_calculator/README.md

 Many bugs were found and dealt with during development.

 ### Defects of Note
-Getting the datta to align and look halfway good on the comman line was extremly challenging.
+Getting the data to align and look halfway good on the comman line was extremly challenging.

 ### Outstanding Defects